Curious facts about old St Albans

 The footpath was put in place at some stage following the dissolution of the Abbey in 1539, after which the Lady Chapel became a Grammar School.
 The rest of the Abbey was sold to the town for use as a parish church.
 The shrine of St Alban was smashed up, and a wall incorporating the pieces was built to separate the church from the footpath.
 This painting (thanks to the Cathedral and Abbey Church of St Albans) shows how the passage looked.
 It wasn’t until 1878 that a new footpath was built around the Abbey, enabling the cut-through to be closed.

 From the late 17th century to the early 19th century, travellers down Holywell Hill had to swerve right at the bottom of the hill, diverting along what is now Grove Road.
-When Sarah Churchill (neé Spencer), Duchess of Marlborough, took over Holywell House in 1684, she apparently disliked the fact that the house opened directly onto the road.
-She was not without influence – for many years she was a favourite of Queen Anne – so she was able to acquire a section of Holywell Hill and a small area of land to the west.
+When Sarah Churchill (neé Jennings), Duchess of Marlborough, took over Holywell House in 1684, she apparently disliked the fact that the house opened directly onto the road.
+She was not without influence – for many years she was a favourite of Queen Anne – so was able to acquire a section of Holywell Hill and a small area of land to the west.
 The road itself had to be diverted round what is now known as Grove Road.

 The missing town cross

-For hundreds of years, an Eleanor Cross stood near the Clock Tower, and served as the place for important announcements.
+For hundreds of years, an Eleanor Cross stood near the Clock Tower, and served as the place for important public announcements.
 During the civil war that led to the execution of Charles I, Parliamentary iconoclasts vandalised and destroyed other Eleanor Crosses, including Charing Cross and one at Cheapside.
 It seems probable that iconoclasts were responsible for vandalising the cross in St Albans, after Parliamentary troops captured the town in 1643.